 Mental Health Benefits of Aerobic Exercise

-In addition, aerobic activities improve aerobic capacity and cognitive function, which supports better stress management.
-Activities like jogging or using an elliptical boost the immune system and encourage physical activity, counteracting problems caused by physical inactivity.
-Incorporating movement into a daily exercise program can aid in weight loss, assist in managing high cholesterol, and support those dealing with chronic back pain or arthritis.
+These activities also improve aerobic capacity and cognitive function, aiding in stress management.
+Activities like jogging or using an elliptical boost the immune system and encourage physical activity.
+This counters the negative effects of physical inactivity.

 Comparison of Aerobic Exercise and Anaerobic Exercise